-Depression is one of the most common mental disorders in the United States.
-According to the National Institute of Mental Health (NIMH), about two percent of adults can be classified with major depression.
+Depression is one of the most common types of mental illness in the United States.
+According to the National Institute of Mental Health, about two percent of adults can be classified with major depression.
 The disorder can also strike children and the elderly.

-A study published in the Archives of General Psychiatry found that people who abuse alcohol also tend to be at greater risk for depression.
+People who abuse alcohol and drugs are also at a greater risk for developing depression.
 It’s unclear whether the depression causes the person to use alcohol, or the alcohol use leads to depression.
-People with a family history of alcoholism are at greater risk for depression, according to NIMH, so it’s possible that the two conditions share the same genetic basis.
+People with a family history of alcoholism are at greater risk for depression, so it’s possible that the two conditions share the same genetic basis.2

 Some people develop major depression after experiencing a terrifying event, such as a war, an earthquake or a violent attack.
 Other people develop depression during a transition to a new part of life.
 Becoming a parent, getting divorced or watching children leave the home could all trigger a depressive episode.

 People who are experiencing depression often report that the disorder places a sort of film over their eyes, changing the entire way that they view the world and the people around them.
 They may feel as though everything that happens to them is bad or negative, and they may be convinced that the situation will never change.